awsdocs/aws-panorama-developer-guide/docs-source/api-appliance.md

 }
 ```

+## Upgrade appliance software<a name="api-appliance-upgrade"></a>

 If the `LatestSoftware` version is newer than the `CurrentSoftware`, you can upgrade the device\.
-Use the [CreateJobForDevices](https://docs.aws.amazon.com/panorama/latest/api/API_CreateJobForDevices.html) API to create an over\-the\-air \(OTA\) update\.
+Use the [CreateJobForDevices](https://docs.aws.amazon.com/panorama/latest/api/API_CreateJobForDevices.html) API to create an over\-the\-air \(OTA\) update job\.

 ```
-$ aws panorama create-job-for-devices --device-ids device-4taf3j43htmzabv5lsacba4ere \
+$ aws panorama create-job-for-devices --device-ids device-4tafxmplhtmzabv5lsacba4ere \
   --device-job-config '{"OTAJobConfig": {"ImageVersion": "4.3.55"}}' --job-type OTA {
     "Jobs": [
         {
-            "JobId": "device-4taf3j43htmzabv5lsacba4ere-0",
+            "JobId": "device-4tafxmplhtmzabv5lsacba4ere-0",
-            "DeviceId": "device-4taf3j43htmzabv5lsacba4ere"
+            "DeviceId": "device-4tafxmplhtmzabv5lsacba4ere"
         }
     ]
 }